Science podcasts: 12 excellent BBC podcasts to boost your brain

 Radio Astronomy also includes tips on what you can see in the night sky over the coming weeks, and how to get started in stargazing.
 If you’ve ever stared up in wonder at the heavens above (and are suitably amused by its pun-tastic title), this is the podcast for you.

-You might well have seen Click on the BBC News channel, but there is also a technology podcast of the same name (although it used to be called Digital Planet).
+You might well have seen Click on the BBC News channel, but there is also an associated technology podcast (which used to be called Digital Planet, then changed to Click, and is now back to its original name).
 It covers all things tech, and is hosted by Gareth Mitchell, so well worth half an hour of your time every week if you want to be kept up to date with the trends in gadgets, technology and anything that powers off 1s and 0s.

 “For shame,” you might say, “sneakily adding your own podcast to the list”.
 But there is a very good reason why it’s here – we happen to think it’s the best science podcast of the bunch.